-Parameters pretrained_model (str) the destination of the pre-trained chainer model serialized If this argument is as a .npz file. speciit automatically loads and converts the caffemodel from fied as auto, \$CHAINER DATASET ROOT/pfnet/chainer/models/ResNet-50-model.caffemodel, where \$CHAINER DATASET ROOT is set as \$HOME/.chainer/dataset unless you specify another value as an environment variable.
+(str) the Parameters pretrained model destination of pre-trained chainer model serialized as a .npz file.
+If this argument is fied as auto, it automatically loads and converts the caffemodel from \$CHAINER_DATASET_ROOT/pfnet/chainer/models/ResNet-50-model.caffemodel, where \$CHAINER DATASET ROOT is set as \$HOME/.chainer/dataset unless you specify another value as an environment variable.
 Note that in this case the converted chainer model is stored on the same directory and automatically used from the second time.
 If the argument is specified as None, all the parameters are not initialized by the pre-trained model, but the default initializer used in the original paper, i.e., chainer.initializers.HeNormal(scale=1.0).